US Inflation Eases In January But Kept High On Rent And Energy Costs - UrduPoint

 But it remains significantly above policymakers' two percent target.

-From December to January, CPI rose 0.5 percent, picking up from 0.1 percent in December and signaling the Fed has some way to go to rein in costs.
+From December to January, the CPI rose 0.5 percent, picking up from 0.1 percent in December and indicating the Federal Reserve has some way to go in lowering costs.

-"The index for shelter was by far the largest contributor... accounting for nearly half of the monthly all items increase," according to the report.
+"The index for shelter was by far the largest contributor... accounting for nearly half of the monthly all items increase," said the report.

-The annual changes in overall inflation and services inflation excluding volatile components and housing "showed only modest improvement," said Rubeela Farooqi, chief US economist at High Frequency Economics.
+He added that latest data "reinforces that we have made historic progress and are on the right track, and now we need to finish the job." - 'Higher-for-longer' rates - There was only modest improvement in annual inflation, as well as in services inflation excluding volatile components and housing, said Rubeela Farooqi of High Frequency Economics.

+This measure of underlying services costs is closely eyed by the Fed.

-"For Fed officials, a slow grind down in inflation only supports the higher-for-longer view on interest rates," she warned.
+"For Fed officials, a slow grind down in inflation only supports the higher-for-longer view on interest rates," Farooqi warned.

-While overall prices have been slowing, the easing in core inflation has been more uneven, Farooqi earlier noted.

-Prices of goods have eased as supply chains untangle but a strong labor market supports incomes and, in turn, demand.

-The core figure has been fluctuating in the past months, falling to 5.9 percent in June before rising to 6.6 percent in September and slipping again.
+While higher interest rates may typically be associated with an uptick in unemployment and demand slowdown, the economy's resilience lends hope to the possibility that the United States can avoid a major downturn.

+On Tuesday, New York Fed President John Williams said in a speech that he expects GDP growth to come in around one percent this year, higher than the Fed's median projection of 0.5 percent released in December.

+But many "gains made from savings on gas are having to be spent elsewhere," Saunders said.

+Food prices were still around 10 percent higher in January from a year ago, and electricity costs were up 11.9 percent.

-"You don't want to make too much out of a single month.
-It's like making a mountain out of an ant hill," warned Ryan Sweet of Oxford Economics.
-He noted that supply chain stress and energy prices can move the needle on monthly CPI.
+- 'Stickier' components - "You don't want to make too much out of a single month," warned Ryan Sweet of Oxford Economics.
+He noted that supply chain stress and energy prices can impact monthly numbers.

 "Some stickier components are what we'll be paying more attention to, for example rents," he told AFP.